After a fantastic stay in Safranbolu Ottoman town, we headed toward Istanbul.

 The very next day we decide to go shopping at the Grand Bazaar.

 I have been given some Christmas money, so I am going to buy a Turkish lamp.
 We arrive at the Grand Bazaar by tram right no 12 noon.
 Little do we know this is the main time of the week for Muslim prayer.
 They are all shutting shop and heading to the mosque.

 So we head to MacDonald’s for lunch.
-It takes 3 times to get the order right.
+It takes 3 attempts to get the order right.
 Poor staff.
 It is tough for them as Explorason doesn’t like the sauces and mayonnaise, so to order a special meal there is a language barrier.
 It gets frustrating.
-I don’t think we have had many right from Burger King or MacDonald’s to date, and a good reason for us to avoid them.
+I don’t think we have had perfect orders from Burger King or MacDonald’s to date, and a good reason for us to avoid them.
 I’m not a fan, but Explorason is.

 So back across in the rain to the Grand Bazaar we go again.
-It is a myriad of colour.
+It is a myriad of color.